 Flipbooks (or: spritesheets) are animations saved into a single texture atlas.
 They’re great for storing self-contained visual effects, like a flame particle or a simulated water splash.

 The viewer is a convenient editor window, in which you can play an animated texture instantly.
 It also allows to precisely scrub the timeline or stop at a certain moment, making a review process easier.
 Quick levels adjustments let you debug the content without opening Photoshop.
 Also if you downloaded a pack of flipbooks, you can easily check how they look with a given background and blend mode.

 How to start

-Make sure you added the plugin to the project and enabled it.
-Go to Content Browser.
-In its bottom-right corner click View Options, then enable Show Plugin Content.
-It will reveal a new folder, FlipbookViewer Content.
+- Go to Content Browser.
+In its bottom-right corner click View Options, then enable Show Plugin Content and Show Engine Content.
+It will reveal new folders.

-Once you started the tool for the first time, you’ll be able to reopen it through Unreal Engine’s main menu.
-You can access it at Window → Editor Utility Widgets → TAA_FlipbookViewer.
+- Once you started the tool at least once, you’ll be able access it easier, through Window → Editor Utility Widgets → TAA_FlipbookViewer

 Playing a flipbook